NoraLoose/noraloose.github.io/_pages/index.md

 # About

-I am a postdoc at the University of Colorado Boulder and member of the [Ocean Energy and Eddy Tranposrt Climate Process Team (CPT)](https://ocean-eddy-cpt.github.io/).
+I am a postdoc at the University of Colorado Boulder and member of the [Ocean Transport and Eddy Energy Climate Process Team (CPT)](https://ocean-eddy-cpt.github.io/).
 My research focuses on improving ocean mesoscale eddy parameterizations via an energetically-consistent framework.

 Before joinging the CPT, I worked on adjoint modeling and ocean state estimation within the [ECCO project](https://ecco-group.org/), with a research focus on the subpolar North Atlantic, the Nordic Seas, and the Arctic Ocean.
 I applied techniques from the computational sciences in order to quantify uncertainties in ocean state estimates and gain new insights into how to improve the global ocean observing system.